-As more people shop for homes online, a talented photographer can be a realtor’s best secret weapon.
+As more people shop for homes online, a talented real estate photographer can be a realtor’s best secret weapon.
 Get the spec sheet real estate photography, the growing market that you might enjoy calling home.

 What is Real Estate Photography?

-Real estate photography is taking flattering images of a property’s interior or exterior, usually done with the intent of making the property more attractive to potential buyers.
+Real estate photography is taking flattering images of a property’s interior or exterior, usually done with the intent of making it more attractive to potential buyers.

 The Pros and Cons of Real Estate Photography!

 - A growing market.
 More realtors are realizing the benefits of hiring professional photographers.
 A smartphone photo is okay, but high-end work can help move homes.

 - Less saturated market.
-Your market might have hundreds of photographers in it clambering for wedding and portrait work, but very few people trying to break into real estate.
+Your market might have hundreds of photographers in it clambering for wedding and portrait work, but very few people trying to break into real estate photography.

 - Work year round.
 Real estate houses are listed and sold every month of the year, making real estate photography a steady income stream for a real estate photography business.

 - Flexible schedule.
 Because you aren’t actually shooting clients and are working indoors for much of the time, once you start becoming a real estate photographer your shooting schedule has more flexibility.